-This course unit engages the thought and methods of the early Byzantine Fathers, investigating the major trends within the Greek Christian tradition from the fourth to the ninth century, especially relating to Christology and the Fathers' contribution to the ecumenical councils.
-Building on Early Church Fathers, it assists students to understand the connection between historical circumstances, the spiritual life and the formulation of Christian theology in the early Byzantine period.
+This course unit critically engages the thought and methods of the early Byzantine Fathers, investigating the major trends within the Greek Christian tradition from the fourth to the ninth century.
+Building on Early Church Fathers, this unit enables students to comprehensively understand the connection between the historical circumstances, the spiritual life and the formulation of Christian theology, especially in relation to the Christology of the Fathers in the early Byzantine period.
+It further contextualises the Christological contributions of these Fathers within the framework of the seven ecumenical councils.